destroyedfog3070/TestChatApp/readme.md

-Simple Chat Application using fastapi and websockets, written in pyhton.
+Simple Chat Application using fastapi and websockets, written in python.